 - For a fun evening, why not take a traditional cooking class?
 Contact The Petra Kitchen to get it scheduled.

-- At the time of writing (October 2017) the conversion rate in Jordan is about 1.4 USD to 1 Jordanian Dinar (JOD) and 1.2 EUR to 1 JOD.
+- At the time of writing, the conversion rate in Jordan is about $1.40 USD to 1 Jordanian Dinar (JOD) and 1.2 EUR to 1 JOD.
 We’ll be referring to currency in Jordanian Dinars so be sure to convert accordingly when budgeting for your trip!

-- While most of Jordan is incredibly conservative and women are expected to cover their shoulders and knees, Petra is a tourist destination so most of the visitors dress in typical hot-weather Western attire.
+- Most of Jordan is incredibly conservative and women are expected to cover their shoulders and knees.
+However, Petra is a tourist destination so most of the visitors dress in typical hot-weather Western attire.

-- Check out all of our Tips for Travelers.
+- Check out all of our Tips for First-Time Travelers.

 Petra Entrance Fees

-- 1-day pass: 50 JOD per person (unless you are not staying overnight in Jordan in which case it will cost 90 JOD)
+- 1-day pass: 50 JOD per person (if you are not staying overnight in Jordan, then it will cost 90 JOD)